Skip to main content

 Cons: Larger than the original QuadCast, RGB lighting is on by default and chews CPU cycles in some apps, included desktop stand wobbles under fast-paced typing.

 The QuadCast 2 is the best streaming microphone in 2026 because it nails the things that matter for live audio: clean preamp, four polar patterns (cardioid for solo, omni for in-room guests, bi-directional for face-to-face co-host, stereo for music streams), and a tap-to-mute capacitive top that glows red when muted.
-The 24-bit/96kHz upgrade over the original QuadCast is mostly inaudible to viewers but gives editors more headroom for noise-suppression plugins like RTX Voice or Krisp.
+The 24-bit/96kHz upgrade over the original QuadCast is mostly inaudible to viewers but gives editors more headroom for noise-suppression plugins like NVIDIA Broadcast or Krisp.

 The shock mount in the box absorbs keyboard thuds, and the included pop filter is built into the grille so you don't need an external screen.
 Pair it with a $30 boom arm and you're at studio-grade audio for under $200 total.
 Check price on Amazon.

-💰 Best Value Microphone: Logitech Blue Yeti USB (B002VA464S)
+💰 Best Value Microphone: Logitech Yeti (formerly Blue Yeti) (B002VA464S)

 Pros: Four polar patterns, robust build, on-mic gain and headphone monitoring, has been a default since 2010 for a reason, frequent sub-$100 sales.